-- 1. The IAAF shall principally act under these Medical Rules by the following person(s) or bodies: - (a) the Medical and Anti-Doping Commission; and - (b) the Medical Manager.
+- 1. The IAAF shall principally act under these Medical Rules by the following person(s) or bodies:

+- (a) the Health and Science Commission; and

+- (b) the Medical Manager.

-The Medical and Anti-Doping Commission
+The Health and Science Commission

-- 2. The Medical and Anti-Doping Commission is appointed as a Commission of the Council under Article 6.11(j) of the Constitution to provide the IAAF with general advice on all medical matters. - 3.
-The Medical and Anti-Doping Commission shall meet at least once a year, normally near the beginning of each calendar year, in order to review the IAAF's medical activities in the preceding 12 months and to establish its programme for the year ahead.
-The Medical and Anti-Doping Commission shall consult on medical matters on a regular basis throughout the course of the year, as the need may arise. - 4.
-The Medical and Anti-Doping Commission shall have responsibility for the following further specific tasks under these Medical Rules: - (a) to establish policies or issue statements on medical matters in Athletics; - (b) to publish general information for practitioners on sports medicine issues as applied to Athletics; - (c) to advise the Council where necessary on any Regulations related to medical issues arising in Athletics; - (d) to organise and/or participate in seminars on sports medicine issues; - (e) to issue recommendations and guidelines on the organisation of medical services at International Competitions; - (f) to publish educational materials relating to medical care in Athletics with the view to raising the general level of awareness on sports medicine issues amongst Athletes and Athlete Support Personnel; - (g) to address any specific sports medicine issues which may arise in Athletics and to make recommendations on these issues accordingly; and
+- 2. The Health and Science Commission is appointed as a Commission of the Council under Article 7.11(h) of the Constitution to provide the IAAF with general advice on all medical matters. - 3.
+The Health and Science Commission shall meet at least once a year, normally near the beginning of each calendar year, in order to review the IAAF's medical activities in the preceding 12 months and to establish its programme for the year ahead.
+The Health and Science Commission shall consult on medical matters on a regular basis throughout the course of the year, as the need may arise. - 4.
+The Health and Science Commission shall have responsibility for the following further specific tasks under these Medical Rules: - (a) to assist the relevant IAAF Department in establishing policies or issue statements on medical or scientific matters in Athletics; - (b) to advise the Council where necessary on any Regulations related to medical or scientific issues arising in Athletics; - (c) to make recommendations on the organisation of medical services at International Competitions; - (d) to make recommendations to the relevant IAAF Department on health promotion through Athletics during mass events; - (e) to review any specific sports medicine issues which may arise in Athletics and to make recommendations to the relevant Department on these issues accordingly; - (f) to participate as requested in IAAF seminars on sports medicine; - (g) to draft general information for practitioners on sports medicine issues as applied to Athletics; and - (h) to draft educational materials relating to medical care in Athletics with a view to raising the general level of awareness on sports medicine issues amongst Athletes and Athlete Support Personnel.

-- (h) to liaise with the IOC and other relevant organisations involved in sports medicine as appropriate. - 5.
-The Chairperson of the Medical and Anti-Doping Commission may delegate such of these specific tasks to working groups as he considers appropriate.
+5. The Chairperson of the Health and Science Commission may delegate such of these specific tasks to working groups as he considers appropriate.
 In doing so, he may also call upon external experts to provide further specialist medical advice as may be required.